morgoe/morgoe.github.io/_posts/work/2015-01-16-stackla-widgets.markdown

 - They were pretty unattractive.
 Stackla didn’t have an internal designer until I joined, and a lot of the visuals had been rushed to get the MVP out.
 - They were extremely difficult to customise.
 Stackla sold itself as a white label product, but the Widgets were so rigid, that they ended up looking almost identical for each client.

+<blockquote>“Morgan is not afraid to voice his opinion and constructively challenge ideas.
+He acts proactively and takes the initiative on tasks, which has resulted in great products for Stackla and very happy clients.” <strong class="u-pullRight">-Peter Cassidy, Co-founder of <a href="https://stackla.com/" target="_blank">Stackla</a></strong></blockquote>

 I did a bit of work to improve the existing product, but it wasn’t until late 2013 that we made a true leap in quality.
 I was building the site of <a href="http://asntm2.starworldasia.tv/" target="_blank">Asia's Next Top Model</a>, and the client had almost no content of their own - the show hadn't even started.
 However, there was a lot of hype on social media, so we decided to use a Widget to embed fan content into the site.
 Since the site was to be responsive, I pitched the idea of a Fluid Widget, one that would adapt to any screen size.
 There was a bit of hesitancy about how much work this might be, and some discussions over alternatives (such as using a number of static Widgets in an adaptive design scheme).
 I created a prototype over a couple of days that ended up serving as the basis for the Fluid Widget as we developed it.
 The client was extremely happy - a barebones site was turned into a really content-heavy site, and social engagement was massively increased.
 The Fluid Widget became Stackla’s best selling feature for the rest of my time working there.

 ![Asia's Next Top Model Fluid Widgets][asntm]